Spirou & Fantasio: A long transition

 Fournier authored nine books in the series, which saw Spirou evolve into a more modern character.
 Where Franquin's stories tended to be politically neutral (in his later works, notably Idées noires, he would champion pacifist and environmental views), Fournier's stint on Spirou addressed such hot topics (for the 1970s) as nuclear energy (L'Ankou), drug-funded dictatorships (Kodo le tyran) and Duvalier-style repression (Tora Torapa).

 Fournier introduced some new characters such as Ororéa, a beautiful girl reporter with whom Fantasio was madly in love (in contrast with his dislike of Seccotine); Itoh Kata, a Japanese magician; and an occult SPECTRE-like criminal organisation known as The Triangle.
 None of these were reused by later artists until some thirty years later when Itoh Kata appeared in Morvan and Munuera's Spirou et Fantasio à Tokyo.

 However, at the end of the 1970s Fournier's pace began to slow down and the publisher, Dupuis, sought new authors to replace him.
 For a time, three separate teams worked on concurrent stories.
 Nic Broca (art) and Raoul Cauvin (writing) took on Fournier's lead without adding much to the characters.
-Their primary addition to the Spirou universe, namely the "Black box", a device which annihilates sound, is in fact an acknowledged rehash from an early Sophie story by Jidéhem (La bulle du silence).
+Their primary addition to the Spirou universe, namely the "Black box", a device that annihilates sound, is in fact an acknowledged rehash from an early Sophie story by Jidéhem (La bulle du silence).
 Strangely, the authors were not allowed by the publisher to use any of the side characters and because of this, the duo's three stories read somewhat like a parenthesis in the series.

 Yves Chaland's case

 Yves Chaland proposed a far more radical make-over.
 His (very short) stint on Spirou is an ironic re-staging of the strip as it was in the 40s.
 This homage to Jijé and early Franquin was seen at the time as too sophisticated for the mainstream readership.
-It was prepublished in 1982 in Spirou magazine, n°2297 to n°2318, printed in two-colour, but was interrupted before it was completed.
+It was pre-published in 1982 in Spirou magazine, n°2297 to n°2318, printed in two-colour, but was interrupted before it was completed.
 This unfinished story was first collected in an unofficial album in 1984, À la recherche de Bocongo, and then, legally, under the name of Cœurs d'acier (Champaka editor, 1990).
 This last edition includes the original strips, and a text by Yann Le Pennetier, illustrated by Chaland, that finishes the interrupted story.